wacoo/DEF-CON_Summit/README.md

 # 📖 DEFCON Conference Portal <a name="about-project"></a>

-**DEFCON Conference Portal** is a webside developed to be a hub for any DEFCON conference related issues.
+**DEFCON Conference Portal** is a website developed to be a hub for any DEFCON conference-related issues.

 DEFCON started as talks and parties that evolved into a community of those who with a hacker’s mindset and an insatiable curiosity of how things work.
 We are committed to creating a place for all hackers to share, interact and learn from each other.
 Sometimes, though, we have to reassess whether the structure of DEF CON is helping or hindering this vision.